-In October of 2018, the FAA renamed the Compliance Philosophy to the Compliance Program to reflect the advanced integration of these concepts into the fabric of the Agency’s mission.
-The underlying principals and oversight processes that form the foundation of the FAA’s approach to compliance have not changed under this new title.
-The FAA’s updated approach to compliance has been in effect since 2015 and has become a stable and integral part of our risk management strategy.
+In October of 2018, the FAA renamed the Compliance Philosophy to the Compliance Program to reflect the advanced integration of these concepts into the fabric of the Agency's mission.
+The underlying principals and oversight processes that form the foundation of FAA's approach to compliance have not changed under this new title.
+The FAA's updated approach to compliance has been in effect since 2015 and has become a stable and integral part of our risk management strategy.

 The FAA expects compliance to be the standard.
 Our evolved approach to oversight does not suggest that we are going easy on compliance.
 The FAA will continue to use enforcement (such as certificate suspensions and civil penalties) when needed, which remains an option for those who will not or cannot comply.
-Additionally, the FAA will maintain strict accountability for inappropriate risk-taking behaviors and will have zero tolerance for intentional or reckless behavior.
+Additionally, FAA will maintain strict accountability for inappropriate risk-taking behaviors and will have zero tolerance for intentional or reckless behavior.

 Under the Compliance Program, the goal is to achieve rapid compliance, to eliminate a safety risk or deviation, and to ensure positive and permanent changes.
 As such, while enforcement action remains a tool when necessary, it is not always the item in the toolbox.

-The Compliance Program represents a focus on using – where appropriate – non-enforcement methods, or "Compliance Actions."
-A Compliance Action can be described as the FAA’s non-enforcement methods for correcting unintentional deviations or noncompliance that arise from factors such as flawed systems and procedures, simple mistakes, lack of understanding, or diminished skills.
+The Compliance Program represents a focus on using — where appropriate — non-enforcement methods, or "Compliance Actions."
+A Compliance Action can be described as FAA's non-enforcement methods for correcting unintentional deviations or noncompliance that arise from factors such as flawed systems and procedures, simple mistakes, lack of understanding, or diminished skills.
 A Compliance Action is not a legal adjudication, nor does it constitute a finding of violation.